outdreamer/build-a-cure-1/README.md

 }

-The most common sets are:
+The most common useful sets are:
+- core functions
-- boundary rules
+- boundary rules (enforced & unenforced)
+- variance injection points
 - attribute alignments
-- causal direction
+- causal direction/degree
 - embedding direction (do you use a tree of networks or a network of trees to frame a pattern)
+- symmetry stacks
+- intersecting patterns
+- interaction space
+- potential field

+Other useful objects:
+- optimality topology (optimizing in one direction as a tradeoff or adjacent to optimizing in another)

 ```